cbw5803/PyACF/README.md

 acf.train(positive_array, negative_array, path='model/weights.pkl')
 ```

 he detect() function will load the AdaBoost classifier and use a sliding window to find candidate face patches, and eventually use NMS to pick the most possible bounding box.
-Since this implementation is a naive solution, the detecting speed is EXTREMELY slow and you have to wait 30 minutues to finish.
+Since this implementation is a naive solution, the detecting speed is EXTREMELY slow.
+You have to wait 30 minutues to finish.
 After about 8 asterisks displayed, the detection will be finished.

+(This paper)[https://ieeexplore.ieee.org/document/6714453] is the actual ACF implementation that can detect face fast, but I did not implemented the algorithm.
+If you are interested to make it fast, you can read this paper and do a project to improve the detect speed.

 In this test picture, for simplicity we manually use 51 x 51 as the only size for sliding window.
 To reduce false positive, we also increase the threshold from standard 0.5 to 0.98.
 To reproduce the result, the random state of AdaBoost had been changed into fixed value 6.